SatStressGUI/SatStressGUI/README.md

 During the cycloid's propagation, the satellite will continue orbiting around its primary.
 This causes the stress field on the satellite to change, making the cycloids curve.
 When the stress is no longer greater than the requisite propagation strength, the cycloid stops moving.
-If the stress reaches the propagation strength again, it will continue.nn For more information, please see:n
+If the stress reaches the propagation strength again, it will continue.

+For more information, please see:
     Hoppa, G.V., Tufts, B.R., Greenberg, R., Geissler, P.E., 1999b.
 Formation of cycloidal